annaesvensson/yellow-help/1-en/api-for-developers.md

 <?php $this->yellow->layout("footer") ?>
 ```

-Here's an example code for calling a function from another extension:
+Code for calling a function from another extension:

 ``` php
 if ($this->yellow->extension->isExisting("image")) {